CODY, WY (KCOD)

 We understand the need for competitive fuel pricing.
 At the same time, our prices reflect the many complimentary services offered with your fuel purchase.
 Rates on average are $0.08 less than the average Rocky Mountain region pricing and contract pricing is $0.28 less than our competitors.
 We do offer volume and contract pricing for those purchases of $200+ of fuel.
 Choice has teamed up with the following contract providers; AIRCard, Avcard, Avfuel, Colt, Everst, MultiService, Uvair, & World Fuel services.

-We welcome you to contact us for fair and competitive pricing.
-Contact Joel at email@example.com.
+Please contact us for fair and competitive pricing.
+Email Joel at email@example.com.

 - Corporate Hotel Rates